jsvenz76/woo-nod/readme.txt

 The coupons are automatically created within WooCommerce and can be included in the email content with the use of shortcodes.

-A further NOD can be offerd after the customer completes additional purchases and furthermore, NOD's can be offered after every *x* orders from your shop.
+A further NOD can be offered after the customer completes additional purchases and furthermore, NOD's can be offered after every *x* orders from your shop.

 **Keep your customers happy and they'll keep coming back**